HythamTag/HythamTag/README.md

 ## 🚀 About Me

 I’m **Hytham Tag**, a Mechatronics Engineer and Robotics Lecturer who thrives on building systems that sense, learn, and adapt.
-With years of experience in academia, competitive robotics, and industrial prototyping, I specialize in:
+With years of experience in academia, competitive robotics, and industrial prototyping, I'm enthusiastic about:

 - 🤖 Deep Reinforcement Learning & Robotic Manipulation
 - 🔬 Robotic Vision, Embedded Systems, and Task Planning